kawansoft/aceql-http/README.md

 Open a terminal and download with `Wget`

-If you use an [Open Source database](https://www.aceql.com/open-source-and-commercial-sql-databases.html) database:
+If you use an [Open Source database](https://www.aceql.com/open-source-and-commercial-sql-databases.html):

 ```bash
 $ wget https://www.aceql.com/download/1.0/aceql-http-1.0.run